 Studies Link Good Credit with Fewer Claims

 Studies have linked poor credit to increased submission of insurance claims.
-Since this information has proven to be consistent, most insurance companies provide better rates to those with excellent credit, as these are the customers who will likely require lower claims costs.
+Since this information has proven to be consistent, most insurance agencies provide better rates to those with excellent credit, as these are the customers who will likely require lower claims costs.

-Insurance Companies Create Their Own Systems
+Insurance Agencies Create Their Own Systems

-The system an insurance company uses to determine the rate you pay is a based on a combination of factors in your credit report, driving history, and number of claims filed.
+The system an insurance agency uses to determine the rate you pay is a based on a combination of factors in your credit report, driving history, and number of claims filed.
 The amount you pay can vary based on these factors, as well as your geographic location.
 However, California, Massachusetts, and Hawaii do not use this system.

 Credit Score Matters